golharam/cohort-matcher/README.md

 4. Merge the results of the sample comparisons
   - script: mergeResults.py

+5. Evalulate matches to determine observed sample to subject association.

-5. Generate plots based on results and known patient-to-sample assocation.
+6. Generate plots based on results and known patient-to-sample association.

-In order to efficiently, some steps are parallelized to reduce runtime.
-Specifically:
-1. Genotype each sample independently of each other
-3. Compare a sample's genotype against all other samples (to create a sample's meltedResults file)

 # How to run #